-That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated sound labs or through responsible data gathering initiatives.
+That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated Sound Labs facility or through responsible data gathering initiatives.
 We have been doing this for seven years, thus developing unrivalled expertise in the sounds around us.

 All of this expertise is captured in Alexandria, our proprietary data platform, which enables us to label, organise and analyse sounds in a way that has never been done before.

 We have developed a dedicated sound recognition framework based on ideophones, the language of sounds.
 This provides us with the tools and ability to fuel cutting-edge machine listening algorithms with real-world data.

 Artificial intelligence, everywhere

 We envision a future where omnipresent, intelligent, context-aware computing is able to better help people by responding to the sounds around us, no matter where we are, and taking appropriate action on our behalf.

 Our sound profiles

 Our customers integrate our ai3™ software platform into a diverse range of products because of its flexible architecture and scalability.